Pallets move the world but have weight of their own. Read to find out the load performance of common wooden pallets and what they weigh themselves.

 This is the second most common dimension produced by pallet manufacturers and is typically used for transporting telecommunications equipment and paints.
 This square pallet measures 42 inches in length by 42 inches in width.
 It weighs approximately 35 lbs. and has a load bearing capacity of up to 3,700 lbs. depending on construction.

 The third most common pallet, this one is also square.
-Used to transport barrels and drums filled with oil and many other liquids, these pallets weigh around 40 lbs.
+Used to transport barrels and drums filled with oil or other liquids and raw materials, these pallets weigh around 40 lbs.
 Although a little on the heavier side, these pallets can support up to 3,700 lbs. safely.
 They are also usual constructed with double stringer boards in the middle of the pallet for maximum sturdiness.

 These pallets are most commonly used in the beverage industry and are what carry most of the soda, water, and other drinks you enjoy.
 They only weigh about 30 lbs. each and can carry up to 4,700 pounds!
 Talk about small and mighty.
 They need this extra weight capacity since liquids are so heavy in relation to their volume.

 If you’re shipping and receiving products, the weight of that product matters in many ways.
 Your equipment will have certain load capacities just like the pallets they move.
 When calculating fuel costs product weight needs to be taken into account, and your automated systems and racking equipment need to be calibrated to safely move pallets carrying different weight.

 The weight of the pallets themselves also needs to be a part of all those calculations.
 For example, if you’re moving 100,000 lbs. of product on 25 standard 48 x 40 GMA pallets, each one carrying 4,000 lbs.
 Depending on the pallet construction, you could have an approximate range of 825-1,200 pounds of additional weight to consider in your plans.